 The Japanese did allow the French to continue to run Vietnam on a day-to-day basis.
 So, during World War II, everything pretty much stayed the same – except this time, the Vietnamese were under brutal Japanese control.

-As World War II drew to a close, the Japanese started to steal rice and keep it in their storehouses to send the rice to people starving in Japan.
+As World War II drew to a close, the Japanese started stealing rice and keeping it in their storehouses to send the rice to people starving in Japan.
 This pilfering of the rice, combined with some floods and dikes overflowing in Vietnam, caused giant rice and food storage in Vietnam.
 Over 10 million Vietnamese people starved to death under this Japanese occupation.

-During World War II, most of the Vietnamese began to realize that the French, as an occupying force, could not protect them as they could not even protect Vietnam against the occupation by the Japanese army.
+During World War II, most of the Vietnamese realized that the French, as an occupying force, could not protect them as they could not even protect Vietnam against the occupation by the Japanese army.

 To add to this, the only real military force was Ho Chi Minh and his band of rebels, the Viet Minh.
 America realizing this at the time and as Japan was our enemy, was also helping to arm and train the Viet Minh to fight against the Japanese occupation of Vietnam.